A peek into the history of Virar.

 The Maa Jivdani temple is located on the Jivdani hill in Virar.
 It is located on the mountain and is Virar’s most significant landmark.

-It is well-known across the country for its one and only temple devoted to Goddess Jivdani, which is located on a hill on the city’s eastern outskirts, 1375 steps above ground level.
+It is well-known nationwide for its only temple devoted to Goddess Jivdani, located on a hill on the city’s eastern outskirts, 1375 steps above ground level.

 Hundreds of worshipers go to the 150-year-old Jivdani Temple in Virar on Sundays and other holidays.

-The Papadkhandi dam, built in the foothills, was a major supply of fresh water in the region.
+The Papadkhandi dam, built in the foothills, was a major fresh water supply in the region.

 The Vajreshwari Temple | Distance: 29 Km from Virar